sedoyjan/rrmw/README.md

 ## Usage
 `rrmw YourClassName` - you will get View with your class inside with Redux actions and reducers

-`rrmw YourClassName -s` - the same result, but your component will be stateless (clear function)
+`rrmw YourClassName -c` - the same result, but your View will be a clear function

+`rrmw YourClassName -s` - you will get Stylesheet connected to your View

 ## Result